Essential Exercises for Hyrox Competitors

 Lateral Band Walks

-Improving hip mobility and strength helps maintain proper alignment and reduces strain on knees and lower back.
+Improving hip mobility and strength helps maintain proper alignment and reduces strain on the knees and lower back.

 Build Shoulder Stability and Mobility